mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     **Aspect**: Allied minions nearby your General have +1⚔️.
 Your General cannot attack.

 name:     Polarity<br>
-text:     Swap any minion's ⚔️ and ❤️.
+text:     Swap a minion's ⚔️ and ❤️.

 name:     Aspect of Ego<br>
-text:     Transform any minion into a random minion of the same cost.
+text:     Transform a minion into a random minion of the same cost.

 name:     Crystallize<br>
 text:     Reduce the movement of an enemy minion by 1.
 If the target is nearby **Stun** it instead.